c-sharpcommunity/BankingApplication/README.md

 ## Steps to run

 1. Download source code to your local computer
-2. Run the scripts in following path: ~/BankingApplication/BankingApplication/BankingApplication.Infrastructure/Scripts/Create_Tables_Insert_Data.sql in your SSMS SQL SERVER Database
+2. Run the scripts in following path: "~/BankingApplication/BankingApplication/BankingApplication.Infrastructure/Scripts/Create_Tables_Insert_Data.sql" in your SSMS SQL SERVER Database
 3. Build the whole solution
 4. In Visual Studio, press "Control + F5", please keep calm some second until the beautiful template website run up.

 * Note: I created some existing Users in the scripts, you can you them or can register the new one by own yourself with the features on web.

-5. Since then you can enjoy and test some main features on the Banking website, such as: WITHDRAW THE MONEY, DEPOSIT THE MONEY, TRANSFER YOUR MONEY TO ANOTHER ACCOUNT, VIEW HISTORY TRANSACTION.
+5. Since then you can enjoy and test some main features on the Banking website, such as:
+* WITHDRAW THE MONEY.
+* DEPOSIT THE MONEY.
+* TRANSFER YOUR MONEY TO ANOTHER ACCOUNT.
+* VIEW HISTORY TRANSACTION.

 ## How to contribute